 Royce recalls his first encounter with the sound of the contrabass at a performance by the Moscow Symphony Orchestra (Moscow, Idaho) when he was just 4 years old.
-An obsessive and stubborn autodidact, Carl later seized the opportunity to explore the contrabass’ great range of sonorities on his own.
+An obsessive and stubborn autodidact, Carl later seized the opportunity to explore the contrabass’ vast range of timbres on his own.
 He went on to study privately with renowned contrabassists Putter Smith and Gary Peacock, among others.
 Carl counts among his favorite contrabassists Barre Phillips and Gabe Noel.

 Carl is also actively creative in the visual arts, specifically sculpture and product design.